marioroy/mce-sandbox/README.md

 The following usage is taken from algorithm3.pl.
 Both primesieve.pl and primeutil.pl have different values for the upper limit.
 The usage is similar otherwise.

+The base10 to string conversion and buffered IO logic provides efficient printing of primes.
+Please be careful with the --print/-p options.
+It can quickly fill your disk.
+A suggestion is specifying both the FROM and NUMBER arguments.
+A later revision will have the option to write to a PDL file.

 ```
   NAME